 The Disney World moderate resorts tend to have quick and table service dining options available on-site.
 In fact, one of our favorite Disney World restaurants is Three Bridges Bar and Grill, a table service restaurant at Coronado Springs.

-Moderate resorts usually have a nice lounge or bar option in addition to a pool bar.
+Moderate resorts also usually have a nice lounge or bar option in addition to a pool bar.